microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

 ### Prerequisites

-* Contributor permission is reuired in the Azure subscription
+* Contributor permission is required in the Azure subscription.
 * Microsoft.Search Resource provider needs to be registered in the Azure Subscription.
 * [PostMan Client Installed](https://www.postman.com/downloads/) for testing Azure Functions.
 Azure portal can also be used to test Azure Function App.
 * Azure Cloud Shell is recommended as it comes with preinstalled dependencies.